Glamping in North Dakota

 Lake Metigoshe State Park

 Lake Metigoshe State Park offers a lodge that can sleep up to eight people and other rentals for smaller groups.
 You might choose the Blue Heron Yurt that sits on the bank of the lake or the Osprey Cabin in the backcountry area of the park.
 The state park is open every day of the year and offers both snowshoeing and skiing in the winter.
 Some areas of the park are inaccessible during the rougher months.
-Don’t forget to check out some of the park’s specialty trails such as the two-mile canoe trail that takes you through the wetlands.
+Don’t forget to check out some of the park’s specialty trails, such as the 2-mile Canoe Trail that takes you through the wetlands.

 Where to Glamp in North Dakota

 Most of the glamping spots in North Dakota are in state parks.
-Some are close to Theodore Roosevelt National Park, which is home to the Elkhorn Ranch Unit.
-This is where the former president spent time reflecting on his western adventure.
+Some are close to Theodore Roosevelt National Park, home to the Elkhorn Ranch Unit.
+This is where the renowned president spent time reflecting on his Western adventures.
 You may want to stay on or near the Enchanted Highway to see the gorgeous sculptures before you set up.
-There are also glamping spots near major cities, including Fargo and Bismarck.
+There are also glamping spots near major cities, including Fargo and Bismarck

-If you need RV-accessible spots, look at some of North Dakota’s state parks.
-Though many are open year-round, keep in mind that some locations close during the long and rough winters.
+Many North Dakota state parks have RV-accessible campsites and remain open throughout the year, but remember that some locations close during the long, rough winters.
 Even if the destination is open, you may find that some areas are inaccessible.
-When glamping during North Dakota winters, you might prefer a cabin with a fireplace or heater.
+When glamping during North Dakota winters, look for a cabin with a fireplace or heater.

-With an RV rental, you can get your glamping fix anywhere!
-Enjoy all the comforts of home on board your RV – linens, cooking supplies, a cozy couch, and a warm bed – all while enjoying the beauty of nature around you.
+With an RV rental from RVshare, you can get your glamping fix anywhere!
+Enjoy all the comforts of home onboard your RV, including linens, cooking supplies, a cozy couch, and a warm bed.
 It’s the perfect marriage of rustic camping and upscale comfort.
-Plan your perfect glamping getaway with an RV rental from RVshare.
+Discover more camping options in North Dakota.

 Related